b3ernardo/vehicle-tracking/README.md

 The `HeartbeatService` automatically sends a heartbeat every 2 minutes with a standard message of `50F70A3F730150494E4773C4`.
 You can change this message directly in the code if needed, as long as it adheres to the required format.
 Additionally, a heartbeat (ping) can be manually sent using the command in Step 1 below.
 To send a new location message, use only the terminal as shown in Step 3.

-When the server responds with `"Location received"`, it means the location has been successfully saved in the database for the specified `device_id`.
-However, if the `device_id` has not successfully pinged in the last 2 minutes, a warning message will appear in the terminal: `"Location data rejected for deviceId <device_id>; Ping required"`.
+When the server responds with `Location received`, it means the location has been successfully saved in the database for the specified `device_id`.
+However, if the `device_id` has not successfully pinged in the last 2 minutes, a warning message will appear in the terminal: `Location data rejected for deviceId <device_id>; Ping required`.
+Additionally, warnings will be generated if the distance, latitude, longitude, or direction values fall outside their expected ranges.
+These warnings will also be displayed in the terminal to notify the user.

 ### Steps to manually test the application: